Bangor City 1876 F.C.

+The club founded in 2019 by Bangor City supporters, originally known as Bangor 1876 until adopting its current name in 2025.

 History

 Formation of the club

 The club was formed in 2019 as Bangor 1876 F.C. by the Supporters Association of Bangor City F.C..
 The Supporters Association voted overwhelmingly to create a breakaway club in order to protect football in the city, given the club's recent history under Vaughan Sports Management.
 They stated, “We want fans to reconnect with each other and restore the pride and feeling of being a supporter of our historic club.
 The new club is a creative and positive solution for an ever-changing and precarious situation.
 We are not disowning Bangor City FC or its history, the club is OURS, it belongs to the fans and local community.
 “Owners” will come and go but the people remain.
 Keep the faith.”

 An application was submitted to the Football Association of Wales to enter the new club in the Welsh football league system, and a Supporters' trust set up.
 A women's team, Bangor 1876 Women's FC, was also formed.
 The club played their home matches at Treborth, Bangor University.